Fin (company): Products

 Intercom's platform integrates live chat, chatbot automation, a help desk ticketing system, and a customer data platform.
 It allows businesses to add a chat interface to websites and mobile apps.
 The system includes a unified team inbox, knowledge base management, and tools for targeted in-app and email messages.

 In 2017, Intercom introduced a chatbot named Operator.
 In 2022, the company rebuilt its Inbox and launched Surveys, for customer feedback, and Switch, which allows users to move from a phone call to a text chat.

 In 2023, Intercom introduced Fin, an AI chatbot powered by large language models.
 Initially using OpenAI's GPT-4, Fin was designed to answer customer questions by referencing a company's help center content.
 By late 2023, Intercom reported that the bot could resolve nearly 50% of incoming queries automatically.

 In 2024, Intercom released Fin 2, which uses Anthropic's Claude model.
 Fin 2 includes the ability to perform actions for customers in addition to answering questions.
 Intercom has integrated other AI features, such as conversation summaries, as part of its AI-first focus.

+In March 2026, Intercom introduced Fin Apex 1.0, a post-trained language model for customer support resolution tasks.

+In May 2026, Fin released Fin Operator, an AI agent to assist support operations teams by monitoring, configuring, and improving the performance of the customer-facing Fin AI agent.